latent-to/developer-docs/docs/learn/emissions.md

     See [Core Dynamic TAO Concepts: Validator stake weight](../subnets/understanding-subnets#validator-stake-weight)

-## Rationale for the Transition in Tao Injection model
+## Rationale for Flow-Based Emissions

-The transition from price-based to flow-based emissions addresses several fundamental issues with the original model as explained by Bittensor co-founder Jacob Steeves (a.k.a., Const) in the [October 30, 2025 episode of Novelty Search](https://www.youtube.com/live/40ug9nbYW9U?si=H6mTnO2pwqwtE25U):
+The shift from price-based to flow-based emissions addressed several fundamental issues with the original model, as explained by Bittensor co-founder Jacob Steeves (a.k.a., Const) in the [October 30, 2025 episode of Novelty Search](https://www.youtube.com/live/40ug9nbYW9U?si=H6mTnO2pwqwtE25U):

 ### Leveling the Playing Field